N. C. Rawlley: Post-Independence

 After Independence and the ensuing Partition of India, he opted to join the Indian Army.
 With the creation of the Brigade of the Guards in 1949, he was assigned to this regiment.
-Rawlley commanded the Fourth Battalion, the Brigade of Guards, the erstwhile First Battalion, the Rajput Regiment, twice, first from 1949-50, and later from 1956-57.
+Rawlley commanded the Fourth Battalion, the Brigade of Guards, the erstwhile First Battalion, the Rajput Regiment, twice, first from 1949 to 1950, and later from 1956 to 1957.

 He attended the United States Army Command and General Staff College in Fort Leavenworth, Kansas.
 He served as the directing staff at the Defence Services Staff College, Wellington for a period of three years.

 He led the Indian Army team of officers which helped set up the Haile Selassie Military Academy in Harar, Ethiopia.
-After the academy was set up, he served as the first Commandant of the Academy.
+After the academy was set up, he served as the first Commandant of the academy.
 For his outstanding services, the Emperor of Ethiopia, Haile Selassie made Rawlley a Grand officer of the Order of the Star of Ethiopia.

 In 1961, he returned to India and took command of the 11th Infantry Brigade.
 He was awarded the Ati Vishisht Seva Medal (then called Vishisht Seva Medal Class II) in January 1962.
 During the Sino-Indian War, the brigade fought well in Walong in the Lohit division of the then North-East Frontier Agency.
 The Battle of Walong was the only counterattack of the war.

 Rawlley was appointed Commandant of the Infantry School in Mhow in 1963.
 After a short stint, he was selected to attended the Imperial Defence College in the United Kingdom.
 On 1 January 1964, he became the first Colonel of the Regiment of the Brigade of the Guards.
 Until then the Colonel was the Chief of the Army Staff.
 After the year-long course, he returned to India and was appointed Director of Military Operations (DMO) at Army headquarters.
 This appointment was later upgraded to Major General and then to Lieutenant General, and is now termed Director General Military Operations (DGMO).